fake-extra-virgin-olive-oil-header-banner.jpg

 Spotting “fake” extra virgin olive oil

 There are a number of tests that can determine whether extra virgin olive oil is authentic.
-These tests can spot when extra virgin olive oil is impure and has been mixed with seed or nut oils, and can catch oils that are of lower-than-expected quality, such as those produced using poor quality fruit or under poor processing conditions, or those that are old or have been badly stored.6 More advanced testing methods have also recently attracted attention from olive oil manufacturing companies, as they could allow companies and regulators to detect more subtle forms of adulteration, trace the geographical origin of oils and provide consumers with a guarantee that their extra virgin olive oil is authentic.
+These tests can spot when extra virgin olive oil is impure and has been mixed with seed or nut oils and can catch oils that are of lower-than-expected quality, such as those produced using poor quality fruit or under poor processing conditions, or those that are old or have been badly stored.6 More advanced testing methods have also recently attracted attention from olive oil manufacturing companies, as they could allow companies and regulators to detect more subtle forms of adulteration, trace the geographical origin of oils and provide consumers with a guarantee that their extra virgin olive oil is authentic.

-Beyond testing extra virgin olive oils, producers can also fight food fraud improving the traceability of their supply chains.
+Beyond testing extra virgin olive oils, producers can also fight food fraud by improving the traceability of their supply chains.
 Some producers have begun using blockchain technology to record the product’s journey and give some assurance as to its origin,17 but blockchain technology alone is unlikely to solve the issue of traceability in food chains.
 Other complementary approaches, such as attaching colour-changing thermal labels to olive oil containers to ensure they are transported properly, are also likely to play an important role in fighting fraud and increasing trust in extra virgin olive oils.18

 Learn more about how blockchain technology might impact our food system, and why it can’t solve the problem on its own.

-One extremely positive step is the increasing cooperation between EU member states in the fight against food fraud.19 Cracking down on fraudulent extra virgin olive oil will help ensure that top quality producers get a fair price for their product and that shoppers can trust that the extra virgin olive oil in their cupboard is of the highest quality.
+One extremely positive step is the increasing cooperation between EU member states in the fight against food fraud.19 Cracking down on fraudulent extra virgin olive oil will help ensure that top-quality producers get a fair price for their product and that shoppers can trust that the extra virgin olive oil in their cupboard is of the highest quality.

 Related articles